kevwilhelm95/pyCfS/README.md

 ## pyCFS.Structure
 ### `lollipop_plot()`
-Generates a lollipop plot given case and control variants.
+Generates a lollipop plot given case and control variants and tests odds ratios (for 'both' only).
 #### Parameters:
 - `variants` (pd.DataFrame): List of variants by sample.
 Can get from "variants_by_sample()"
 - `gene` (str): Gene name that you wish to plot ("PDGFRB")
 - **Optional**:
+    - `group` (str): Which side (case/control) to plot. 'both' plots case on top and controls on bottom. 'case'/'control' plots only one or the other.
+Default = 'both'.
     - `case_pop` (int): The number of cases in your population.
 If not defined, it is calculated from the input variants dataframe.
     - `cont_pop` (int): The number of controls in your population.
 If not defined, it is calculated from the input variants dataframe.
     - `max_af` (float): Max allele frequency to display in the plot.
 Default = 1.0 or 100%